PapiLer/Reforestation/README.md

-## I was thinking about moving to Moscow but there is no point Russian into things.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.